 - In one episode of Family Guy, Joe consults Lois' brother, Patrick 'Fat Guy Strangler' Pewterschmidt, when kids at a fat camp start turning up dead.
-Patrick initially theorises that the killer will remain at the fat camp to ensure a good supply of victims.
-The killer turns out to be a professional eater who Chris humiliated at an eating contest earlier in the episode, and wants Chris dead.
+Patrick initially theorizes that the killer will remain at the fat camp to ensure a good supply of victims but later figures out that the killer has a specific target in mind but keeps picking the wrong person due to mistaken identity.
+The killer turns out to be a professional eater who Chris humiliated at an eating contest earlier in the episode.

 - In the South Park episode "Toilet Paper", parodying The Silence of the Lambs, Officer Barbrady consults Josh, locked up for toilet papering houses, to help him with a similar case.